Anaxyrus fowleri

-Fowler's toad (Anaxyrus fowleri) is a species of toad in the family Bufonidae.
+Anaxyrus fowleri, Fowler's toad, is a species of toad in the family Bufonidae.
 The species is native to North America, where it occurs in much of the eastern United States and parts of adjacent Canada.
 It was previously considered a subspecies of Woodhouse's toad (Anaxyrus woodhousii, formerly Bufo woodhousii).

 Etymology

 The specific name, fowleri, is in honor of naturalist Samuel Page Fowler (1800–1888) from Massachusetts, who was a founder of the Essex County Natural History Society, which later became the Essex Institute.

 Description

 Fowler's toad is usually brown, grey, olive green and rust red in color with darkened warty spots.
 If the toad has a pale stripe on its back, it is an adult.
 The belly is usually uniformly whitish except for one dark spot.
 The male may be darker in overall color than the female.

 The adult toad is typically 5 to 9.5 cm in head-body length.
 The tadpole is oval with a long tail and upper and lower fins, and is 1 to 1.4 cm long.